vsouza/awesome-ios/README.md

 * [Obfuscator-iOS](https://github.com/pjebs/Obfuscator-iOS) - String Obfuscation for app's executable file
 * [swift-sodium](https://github.com/jedisct1/swift-sodium) - Safe and easy to use crypto for iOS :large_orange_diamond:
 * [CryptoSwift](https://github.com/krzyzanowskim/CryptoSwift) - Crypto related functions and helpers for Swift implemented in Swift programming language :large_orange_diamond:

+##### Keychain
+* [UICKeyChainStore](https://github.com/kishikawakatsumi/UICKeyChainStore) - UICKeyChainStore is a simple wrapper for Keychain on iOS.
+* [Valet](https://github.com/square/Valet) - Securely store data in the iOS or OS X Keychain without knowing a thing about how the Keychain works.
+* [Locksmith](https://github.com/matthewpalmer/Locksmith) - A powerful, protocol-oriented library for working with the keychain in Swift. :large_orange_diamond:
+* [KeychainAccess](https://github.com/kishikawakatsumi/KeychainAccess) - Simple Swift wrapper for Keychain that works on iOS and OS X :large_orange_diamond:[e]
+* [Keychain](https://github.com/hyperoslo/Keychain) - Because you should care... about the security... of your shit. :large_orange_diamond:
+* [Lockbox](https://github.com/granoff/Lockbox) - Objective-C utility class for storing data securely in the key chain.
+* [SSKeychain](https://github.com/soffes/sskeychain) - Simple Objective-C wrapper for the keychain that works on Mac and iOS.

 ### Text
 * [Twitter Text Obj](https://github.com/twitter/twitter-text) - An Objective-C implementation of Twitter's text processing library.